Part 1 in the Future of Finance blog series. You can view the full series here.

 InTheBlack arms accounting and finance professionals with the information they need to make their own waves of change.

-At last year’s conference, BlackLine CFO Mark Partin hosted a panel on the Future of Finance, featuring: Molly Boyle, former Controller at Under Armour; Manny Korakis, Global Corporate Controller at American Express Global Business Travel; and Kirsty Godfrey-Billy, Chief Accounting Officer at Xero.
+At last year’s conference, BlackLine CFO Mark Partin hosted a panel on the Future of Finance, featuring: Molly Boyle, Director of Solutions Marketing at BlackLine; Manny Korakis, Global Corporate Controller at American Express Global Business Travel; and Kirsty Godfrey-Billy, Chief Accounting Officer at Xero.

 In part one of this blog series, the panel addresses the changing landscape of talent management within Accounting and Finance, the evolution of roles and responsibilities, and the impact that today’s recruiting and retention practices will have down the line.